Collaborative Learning via Prediction Consensus: Related work

-\paragraph{Semi-supervised learning.} Semi-supervised learning is a type of machine learning problem with partially unlabeled data involved.
-Self-training methods first train a model using labeled data, then use the trained model to give pseudo-labels to unlabeled data.
-The pseudo-labels can further be fed back to the training loop to attain a better model. \citet{wei2022theoretical} shows that under expansion and separation assumptions, self-training with input consistency regularization can achieve high accuracy with respect to ground-truth labels. \citet{diao2022semifl} incorporates SSL into federated learning.
-In a setting where agents are with unlabeled data and the center server is with labeled data, experimental studies demonstrate that the performance of a labeled server is significantly improved with unlabeled clients.
+Our work relates to \emph{semi-supervised learning} as it involves partially unlabeled data.
+Most relevant are self-training methods~\cite{Lee2013PseudoLabelT} that first train a model using labeled data, then use the trained model to give pseudo-labels to unlabeled data.
+The pseudo-labels can further be fed back to the training loop to attain a better model. \citet{wei2022theoretical} shows that under expansion and separation assumptions, self-training with input consistency regularization can achieve high accuracy with respect to ground-truth labels.
+When more than one learner is involved, co-training~\cite{DBLP:conf/colt/BlumM98} appears as an extension to self-training, benefiting from the knowledge of learners from independent views in labeling a set of unlabeled data. \citet{diao2022semifl} incorporates semi-supervised learning into federated learning.
+In a setting where agents are with unlabeled data and the center server is with labeled data, experimental studies demonstrate that the performance of a labeled server is significantly improved with unlabeled clients. \citet{farina2021collective} presented a collective learning framework for distributed semi-supervised learning, where they combine predictions on a shared dataset via weights evaluated from local models' performances on local validation datasets.
+While their algorithm bears similarities to ours, it is important to note that it is exclusively tailored to scenarios in which the target domain matches the global distribution.
 In a similar spirit, we want to leverage unlabeled data in a fully decentralized setting.

-\paragraph{Opinion dynamics.} Opinion forming in social sciences is modeled using a decentralized graph structure.
-People update their opinions based on their intrinsic beliefs and opinions of their neighbors in the social network. \citet{degroot-consensus} modeled consensus reaching process using Markov Chain update, and provided conditions for consensus to be reached. \citet{opinion-dynamics-bindel} studies the gap between opinion equilibrium and social optimum (consensus), when individuals’ intrinsic beliefs counterbalance the averaging process and yield a diversity of opinions.
-This work provides valuable insights into the compatibility between local solutions and consensus solution, which we will also discuss. \citet{celestine2021testtime} formulates test-time collaborative prediction as a consensus-making process, and the consensus prediction achieves significant gains over classical model averaging.
-Their approach served as inspiration for our work.
-However, our focus is on model training.
+Finally, \citet{celestine2021testtime} have previously formalized collective prediction as a dynamic \emph{consensus finding procedure}.
+They demonstrated that such an approach can lead to significant gains over naive model averaging.
+We leverage these insights and extend their approach from test-time prediction to collaborative model training.